-A \$5.00 late payment fee is assessed for each day and for each type of payment received late.
+A \$5.00 late payment fee is assessed for each day and for each type of payment received late (after the fifth of the month).
+Bi-monthly plans will be considered late after the fifth and/or twentieth of the month.
 For example, if tuition is received 5 days late, a \$25.00 late fee will be assessed to your account.
-If the due date falls on a day the Center is not open (i.e. weekend or holiday) the due date will be the first day the center is open following the due date.
+If the due date falls on a day the center is not open

+(i.e., weekend or holiday) the due date will be the first day the center is open following the due date.

-A \$5.00 late pickup fee is assessed per child for every five minutes or portion thereof a child is picked up past our closing time of 5:30 p.m.
-The same applies for days we close early.
+A late pickup fee is assessed per child who is picked up past our closing time of 5:30 p.m., or time of early closing.